Unfair Prejudice Claims Solicitors

 In the event of a dispute, a minority shareholder is unlikely to have the required votes in their favour.
 After a number of these disputes, the minority shareholder can feel as if they have shares in a business that they have no say over.

 As a minority shareholder, you have rights if you are being prevented from running your business.
-In short, you can apply to the court for relief if the affairs are being conducted in a manner that is unfairly prejudicial to your interest as a shareholder.
+In short, you can apply to the court for relief if the affairs are conducted in a manner that is unfairly prejudicial to your interest as a shareholder.

 Close